UCSF-TI/tipcc-web/docs/troubleshoot/ssh-n6-gives-permission-denied-(publickey).md

 #### Do I have a problem?
-If either "group" or "others" has write permission (`w`) to your home folder, then you will get the error 'Permission denied (publickey).' whenever you try to SSH into the cluster or an interactive node.
+If either "group" or "others" has write permission (`w`) to your home folder, then you will get the error 'Permission denied (publickey).' whenever you try to SSH into the cluster or an development node.
 You can fix this by remove such write permission using:
 ```sh
 $ chmod go-w ~/
 ```